 Gloria Weddington, Ph.D., F-CCC-SLP

-Dr. Pei-Tzu Tsai presented "Learning from Stuttering: A Path from Disorder to Diversity" as part of the SJSU University Scholar Series.
+Dr. Pei-Tzu Tsai presented as the 2021 SJSU University Scholar on "Learning from Stuttering: A Path from Disorder to Diversity".
 Dr. Tsai discussed underlying factors of stuttering and stuttering therapy to develop culturally and linguistically responsive services for individuals who stutter and advocated for acceptance and diversity in communication.

-Marcella McCollum was featured in the SJSU story "Transforming the Way We Teach" which focused on many of our Lurie College of Education's Strategic Plan initiatives, including our Transformative Leadership Minor that Marcella coordinates.
+Dr. Marcella McCollum was featured in the SJSU story "Transforming the Way We Teach" which focused on the Lurie College of Education's Strategic Plan initiatives, including our Transformative Leadership Minor that Marcella coordinates.

 “We need to think about changing paradigms,” says McCollum.
 “We cannot just offer a class or textbook that tells you how to overcome the challenges that exist in our current educational systems as they are designed.
 We want students to question why things are the way they are.
 We want them to have the tools, so they can push back when something looks unjust.”

-Dr. Peitzu Tsai co-published "Voice-related Experiences of Nonbinary Individuals" in the Journal of Voice with recent alumni Grace Shefcik, who also received the SJSU Outstanding Thesis Award for the 2020-2021 academic year.
+Dr. Peitzu Tsai co-published "Voice-related Experiences of Nonbinary Individuals" in the Journal of Voice with CDS alumni Grace Shefcik, who also received the SJSU Outstanding Thesis Award for the 2020-2021 academic year.

-Dr. Megan Cuellar co-published "Objective measures of lingual and jaw function in healthy adults and persons with Parkinson’s disease: Implications for swallowing" in Physiology and Behavior and co-published "Objective physiological measures of lingual and jaw function in healthy individuals and individuals with dysphagia due to neurodegenerative diseases" in MethodsX.
+Dr. Megan Cuellar co-authored "Objective measures of lingual and jaw function in healthy adults and persons with Parkinson’s disease: Implications for swallowing" in Physiology and Behavior and also co-authored "Objective physiological measures of lingual and jaw function in healthy individuals and individuals with dysphagia due to neurodegenerative diseases" in MethodsX.

-Watch our faculty Dr. Lyle Lustigman and Dr. Nidhi Mahendra presented their research related to diversity, social justice and culturally sustaining pedagogy at the Spring 2021 Lurie College of Education Faculty Research Symposium.
+Watch CDS faculty Dr. Lyle Lustigman and Dr. Nidhi Mahendra present their research related to childhood language development, and the Spartan Aphasia Research Clinic at the Spring 2021 LCOE Faculty Research Symposium.